Audioslave: Post-breakup (2008–2016)

 In 2012, Morello said that unreleased material that was not on the three albums could be released in the future at an unspecified point.
 Cornell and Morello shared the stage together for the first time in seven years, among many musicians, at the 2013 Rock and Roll Hall of Fame concert.
 Cornell also joined Morello on stage on September 26, 2014, guesting on his solo Seattle show.
 They played together several Nightwatchman songs, Cornell's usual acoustic covers, and for the first time in eight years, some Audioslave songs.

 In August 2015, Cornell openly said in interview with Total Guitar that he was quite eager to reunite with Audioslave: "I think it would be great.
 We did a lot of songs, and with the benefit of not having done anything with those guys for so long, I can't imagine what it would be.
 It would be a really amazing experience just to get back and work with the same guys again."
-Soon after, Morello said that he's interested in working with Cornell again, remembering their 2014 Seattle performance with great fondness: "I love Chris and consider him a great friend.
+Soon after, Morello said that he was interested in working with Cornell again, remembering their 2014 Seattle performance with great fondness: "I love Chris and consider him a great friend.
 The Hall of Fame jam was nice, but a little chaotic.
 Playing with him in Seattle, that was just fantastic.
 I love that guy.
 He's one of the most talented vocalists in the history of vocalists.
 And to be able to play the songs that we wrote together, it was awesome and so much fun.
 I hope we do something like that again."